Qiskit/qiskit-addon-cutting/INSTALL.rst

 ^^^^^^^^^^^^^^^^
 .. note::

-    If a user wishes to use the circuit cutting tool to automatically find optimized wire cuts for a circuit too large for the free version of CPLEX, they should acquire a license and install the `full
+    If a user wishes to use the circuit cutting toolbox to automatically find optimized wire cuts for a circuit too large for the free version of CPLEX, they should acquire a license and install the `full
     version <https://www.ibm.com/products/ilog-cplex-optimization-studio>`__.

-Users with ARM chips and Windows users should consult the :ref:`Platform Support` section to determine which installation option is appropriate for them.
+CutQC and entanglement forging users should consult the :ref:`Platform Support` section to determine which installation option is appropriate for them.
 Users who wish to run within a containerized environment may skip the pre-installation and move straight